Your vote matters, make sure you don’t lose it!

 This section of our website is designed to give you all the information you need to register to vote and as certain elections get closer any additional information such how to find your nearest polling station or key deadlines you should be aware of.

-Elections are a decision-making process for the public to decide who will represent them whether on the Town Council, National Assembly or in Parliament.
+Elections are a decision-making process for the public to decide who will represent them whether as a Police and Crime Commissioner, on the Town or County Council, in the National Assembly or UK Parliament.
 Everyone who is eligible – and registered to vote – gets to vote for the candidate that represent their local area referred to as a constituency.

 The candidates standing for election are usually drawn from political parties, but can also stand as independents – make sure to read the manifesto of each candidate and each party.